-Our conservation volunteering project is based in Tortuguero National Park, which is a protected, coastal rainforest with a high density of wildlife, several lagoons and canals.
-Here, volunteers are stationed at a remote research base in Jalova.
+Our conservation volunteering project is based in Kekoldi Indigenous Reserve, which is a protected, coastal rainforest with a high density of wildlife, several lagoons and canals.
+Here, volunteers are stationed at a remote research base in Kekoldi.
 The main species you’d focus on researching are tropical birds, reptiles, jungle cats and sea turtles.
 You’d also conduct biodiversity surveys of the surrounding forest and bird surveys while canoeing along the canals.
 This data is delivered to park management, the Costa Rican Ministry of the Environment and Energy, and other partners.